 Gregory S. Weinstein, MD, professor of otorhinolaryngology — head and neck surgery and Bert W. O'Malley, Jr., MD, chair of Penn's department of otorhinolaryngology — head and neck Surgery are co-directors for the Penn Center for Head and Neck Cancer.
 Together, they pioneered the creation of TransOral Robotic Surgery (TORS), the world's first group of minimally-invasive robotic surgery techniques that enable Penn surgeons to remove benign and malignant tumors of the mouth and throat.

-The Ear, Nose and Throat program is nationally recognized by the U.S. News & World Report as one of the top 5 (#4) programs in the country.
+The Ear, Nose and Throat program is nationally recognized by the U.S. News & World Report as among the top programs in the country.

 Penn’s Center for Head and Neck Cancer offers the latest advancements in surgical and non-surgical approaches to treat cancer of the head and neck.